Bachelor of Arts & Science

 This list is far from comprehensive.
 You may also want to bear in mind that as the world's economy, climate, and political systems change, so too will the jobs associated with it.

-A level AAB.
-To include an A Level in a modern or classical language, and Grade B in English and Maths at GCSE.
-(Offers exclude General Studies and Critical Thinking)
+A level AAB, plus B in English and B in Mathematics at GCSE (Offers exclude General Studies and Critical Thinking)

 Access to HE Diploma (QAA recognised) including appropriate subjects with distinction grades in level 3 units.